skip to content

 Council Meetings

-One of the main roles of elected members is to make decisions on behalf of the local community.
-This is done at Council meetings.
-Councils meet regularly, at least once a month [Local Government Act 1999 (SA) s 81(2)], and these meetings are open to the public.
-The agenda, or list of issues for discussion at the meeting, is made available to the public in advance so that the community knows which issues are being discussed.
-In special circumstances, parts of a Council meeting may be closed to the public, when matters of a confidential nature are being discussed [Local Government Act 1999 (SA) s 90(2)-(3)].
+In special circumstances, parts of a council meeting may be closed to the public, when matters of a confidential nature are being discussed [s 90(2)-(3)].
 This might include an individual's financial circumstances, a particular staff member or legal matters.
 A person who enters (or tries to remain in) a meeting aware that an order has been made for a closed meeting is guilty of an offence and can face a penalty of up to $500 [s 90(5)].
+If that person fails to leave the room when requested, an employee of the council or a police officer may use reasonable force to remove them from the room [s 90(5)].

-Meeting procedures and rules
+Council meeting procedures and rules

-When decisions need to be made, the Mayor calls for a vote.
-Members of the Council (not including the Mayor or presiding member of the meeting), have the opportunity to vote with the outcome being decided by the majority decision [s 86(4)].
-The Mayor (or, if absent, the presiding member of the meeting) does not vote on an issue unless the vote is tied.
-In this instance the Mayor (or presiding member) will make the casting vote to achieve an outcome [s 86(6)].
+Each agenda item has a question of council called a motion and councillors must vote.
+When decisions need to be made, the mayor calls for a vote.
+Members of the council (not including the mayor or presiding member of the meeting), have the opportunity to vote with the outcome being decided by the majority decision [Local Government Act 1999 (SA) s 86(4)].
+The mayor (or, if absent, the presiding member of the meeting) does not vote on an issue unless the vote is tied.
+In this instance the mayor (or presiding member) will make the casting vote to achieve an outcome [s 86(6)].

 Under section 75A and regulation 8AAA of the Local Government (General) Regulations 2013 (SA), certain matters are excluded from the conflict of interest requirements.
-This includes matters that apply to all or a substantial portion of ratepayers, electors or residents, and policies relating to allowances and benefits payable to Council members (provided it applies to all members equally).
-It is also possible for a Council member to attend a meeting even if they have a material conflict of interest but permission of the Minister for Local Government is required [s 75C(3)].
+This includes matters that apply to all or a substantial portion of ratepayers, electors or residents, and policies relating to allowances and benefits payable to council members (provided it applies to all members equally).
+It is also possible for a council member to attend a meeting even if they have a material conflict of interest but written approval by the Minister for Local Government is required [Local Government Act 1999 (SA) s 75C(3)].

 Council members are required to disclose the details of any gift or benefit received of an amount greater than the prescribed amount ($50 from 17 November 2022), and a register of gifts and benefits is to be maintained by each council [s 72A(4)].